SEO is key in any Digital Marketing strategy.

 For your content to make it to the Local Pack, you need to register your company on Google My Business.
 This tool offers several resources for participating in local businesses.

-You can submit your business name, address, phone number, business hours, and also receive ratings, answer users, upload photos, list your menu, and other specific details according to your business type.
+You can submit your business name, address, phone number, and business hours.
+Then, you can receive ratings, answer users, upload photos, list your menu, and other specific details according to your business type.

 Take advantage of the opportunities offered by registering and engaging your users to improve your chances of showing up in the Local Pack.